metabase/metabase/docs/configuring-metabase/appearance.md

 ## Application name

 You can change every place in the app that says “Metabase” to something like “Acme Analytics,” or whatever you want to call your Metabase app.

-See other settings to de-Metabase your Metabase for whitelabeling:

 ## Font